SebastienGllmt/VDTime/README.md

 - Delete desktop: remove from set of tracked desktops
 - Metadata update: update name of tracked desktops (if required)

+## VDTime Stream Deck plugin

+VDTime comes with a built-in UI which runs as a [Stream Deck](https://www.elgato.com/ww/en/p/stream-deck) plugin.
+Notably, you can still run this on your machine directly by using a [Virtual Stream Deck](https://www.elgato.com/ww/en/s/virtual-stream-deck)

 ## Build / Run

 1. Run `dotnet restore`